Knowledge Hub

 for Growth

-If you’re thinking of entering into a SAFE or convertible note, then you’ll need expert legal advice – that’s why we created legal services for start-ups.
-In this article, we examine and compare SAFEs and convertible notes in more detail.
+If you’re thinking of entering into a SAFE or CLN, then you’ll need expert legal advice – that’s why we created legal services for start-ups.
+In this article, we examine and compare SAFEs and CLNs in more detail, looking at the key differences and the advantages and disadvantages of the two instruments.

 What is a SAFE?

 Because SAFEs are relatively easy to draft and negotiate and you don’t need to pay interest on them, they are a flexible way to raise funds.
-They are considered more founder-friendly than convertible notes as they do not have to be repaid if the venture is unsuccessful.
+They are considered more founder-friendly than CLNs as they do not have to be repaid if the venture is unsuccessful.

-The company receives cash from the investor in return for a promise to repay that amount plus interest at the maturity date.
-This may not be so advantageous if the company’s valuation is very high and in relation to the price offered to future investors, so often an investor will insist on a valuation cap.
+This conversion to equity may not be so profitable if the company’s valuation is very high so often an investor will insist on a valuation cap.
 This is an upper limit on the valuation of the company at the time of conversion which translates into another discount for holders, if there is already an agreed discount rate on the shares.

-For example, if the valuation cap is £1 million but the company is valued at £2 million, then investing £250,000 will mean the investor gains a 25% stake in the equity of the company.
+For example, if the valuation cap is £1 million but the company is valued at £2 million, then investing £250,000 will mean the investor gains a 25% stake in the equity of the company rather than a 12.5% stake.
 This ensures that holders can hedge the amount they pay for their shares depending on the valuation of the company at the time of conversion.

 Maturity date no - no maturity date or expiration date, so you can be relaxed about when you look for the next funding round (that would normally trigger the SAFE to vest)yes – usually 18-24 months - if the note is not converted to shares by the maturity date then either the loan has to be repaid in cash, an extension requested or an early conversion to shares may occur

-Discount rate usually but not always - there is an option to incorporate a discount rate if agreedyes - holders receive a pre-agreed discount when buying shares on conversion
+Discount rate usually but not always - there is an option to incorporate a discount rate if agreedtypically holders receive a pre-agreed discount when buying shares on conversion

-Valuation cap usually but not always - there is an option to incorporate a valuation cap if agreed yes - holders will benefit from a valuation cap
+Valuation cap usually but not always - there is an option to incorporate a valuation cap if agreed holders may also benefit from a valuation cap

 Trigger events next fundraising roundvarious events including reaching certain thresholds for fundraising or even on an agreed time for conversion